oncebot/pushbar.js/README.md

 </script>
 ```

-### Emitted events
+### Events

-* 'pushbar_opening': when a pushbar is opening, that pushbar element will emit this event.
+* 'pushbar_opening': when a pushbar is opening, it will emit 'pushbar_opening' event with an object { element, id }, Where element will be the current pushbar element and the id is the current pushbar id.
-* 'pushbar_closing': when a pushbar is closing, that pushbar element will emit this event.
+* 'pushbar_closing': when a pushbar is closing, it will emit 'pushbar_closing' event with an object { element, id }, Where element will be the current pushbar element and the id is the current pushbar id.

 ### License